HDFGroup/hsds-bucket-loader/README.md

 Diagram Legend:

 * src_bucket: The S3 bucket containing HDF5 files to be ingested
-* make_inventory.py: A Python script the intializes the inventory file
+* make_inventory.py: A Python script that intializes the inventory file
 * dump_inventory.py: A Python script that prints the current inventory state
 * Inventory.h5: A HSDS domain that contains a list of HDF5 files to be ingested along with start and finish times for the ingestion
-* watcher: A Kubernetes pod that continually scans the src_bucket and adds rows to the intventory file for any files that are not already listed
+* watcher: A Kubernetes pod that continually scans the src_bucket and adds rows to the inventory file for any files that are not already listed
 * loader: Kuberntes pod(s) that select a row from inventory (updating the start time as it does) and runs hsload on the file
 * tgt_bucket: The S3 bucket that will contain the ingested data
 * HSDS: Kubernetes pod(s) that run the HSDS service

 The number of loader pods can be scaled up or down to increase or decrease the ingestion time.
-Each laoder pod has containers to run it's own HSDS, so it's not necessary to scale up the cluster HSDS when the number of loader pods is scaled up.
+Each loader pod has containers to run its own HSDS, so it's not necessary to scale up the cluster HSDS when the number of loader pods is scaled up.
 The cluster HSDS is just used for reading and writing to the inventory file.

 Setting up the bucket loader
 ----------------------------